buttonwoodcx/doc-bcx-aurelia-dnd/src/tutorial/reorderable-repeat.md

 Use optional attribute `reorderable-after-reordering` to specify a callback.
 Like `reorderable-dnd-preview`, it supports 2 forms.

-> When using the string form with method name, that method will receive the array model that has been reordered.
+> When using the string form with method name, that method will receive 2 arguments: 1) the array model that has been reordered, 2) the change `{fromIndex, toIndex}`.

 The example above shows the usage of `reorderable-after-reordering`, it prints the list in browser console after reordering.